 WRITING AND BOOKS

 Her writing has included articles in fine art publications, sailing journals and other magazines.
 Eve is a dedicated letter writer, has scribbled in diaries for years, invented tall stories for her children and told tales throughout her life.
 She is the author of many short stories and her first book was a collection: Madness Lies and Other Stories, published in 2008.
 A second book, a novel entitled: To the End of the Day, was published in 2011, with a Polish edition in 2012 and an eBook in 2013.
-Her new book The Lost Journey Homeward was published by Onwards and Upwards Publishers in June 2015, in hardback, paperback and as an eBook.
+Her book The Lost Journey Homeward was published by Onwards and Upwards Publishers in June 2015, in hardback, paperback and as an eBook.
+Her latest book, Dear Magpies, a novel set in Dorset, is to be published by SilverWood Books in November 2019.
 She continues to write short stories and one is included in an anthology.
-Since October 2013 she has published Flash Fiction – stories of 500 words or less – on her blog.
+For a few years she published Flash Fiction – stories of 500 words or less – on her blog.
 These can now be read on this website.
 She still writes occasional articles in magazines.
-She is currently researching and working on her next book, a novel to be set in Dorset.

-After her marriage, Eve and her family left England to live in a Breton village.
-After 14 delightful years in France the family returned to England.
-They now live in rural Dorset and Eve and husband both work from home.
-They are still messing about in boats along the south coast.
+After her marriage Eve and her family left England to live in a Breton village.
+After 14 years in France the family returned to England and she and her husband now live in rural Dorset.
+She writes every day and works part time for a property investment company.
+Other activities include collecting art, painting watercolours, planting trees, befriending the lonely, giving talks and reading good books.
 A few years ago Eve became a Christian and this has profoundly altered her views on life and eternity.
 Her faith, her family and friends have first call on her time and love, and writing is her passion.
-Other activities include planting trees, collecting art, painting watercolours, befriending the lonely, watching people and reading good books.

 CLUBS AND ASSOCIATIONS